n-orris/RSA-Encryption-Application/README.md

 been interested in the subject since a young age.
 I have previous technical experience through Capture the flag style CyberSec hackathons and choose this project as a way to expand my technical knowledge of the subject.
 I would like to a good understanding of the implementation of encryption in software projects.

+User Stories:
+- As a user, I want to be able to Generate an encryption Keypair
+- As a user, I want to be able to add my keypair to an account
+- As a user, I want to be able to encrypt a message with a public key
+- As a user, I want to be able to view and copy my keypair